keystonejs/keystone/.changeset/stupid-elephants-smoke.md

 '@keystone-6/core': patch
 ---

-Change types for 'list field types' so hooks can accept 'undefined' when appropriate
+Differentiate types for the field `resolveInput` hook and the list `resolveInput` hook.
+`undefined` may  be returned by field `resolveInput` hooks (indicates a no-op), but not for lists.